Tornadoes of 2021: September 6–7 (Canada)

+September 9 (China)

+An EFU tornado also touched down in a rural area outside of Jinzhou, knocking down metal truss electrical transmission towers, and snapping or uprooting many hardwood trees, a few of which sustained some low-end debarking.
+Power poles were snapped, vehicles were damaged, and a brick outbuilding was destroyed.
+Farm fields were also scoured by the tornado.

 September 10 (Italy)

 A strong, rain-wrapped tornadic waterspout moved ashore and caused severe damage in the northern part of Pantelleria, an island in the Strait of Sicily.
 Several well-built masonry homes had their roofs torn off, and a few sustained partial collapse of their upper exterior walls.
 10 cars were thrown and severely damaged or destroyed, multiple trees were snapped, and light poles were knocked down.
 Roads were blocked by debris, and signs were blown over as well.
 Two people died when they were thrown from their cars and nine others were injured, including four serious injuries.
 The tornado was given an F2 rating.